CCMS-UCSD/GNPSDocumentation/docs/tutorials/americangutmzmine.md

 ## Learning Objectives

 1. Learn how to download files from GNPS Datasets
-2. Run MZMine2 feature detection and output quantification and MS/MS associated with each feature
+2. Run MZmine2 feature detection and output quantification and MS/MS associated with each feature
-3. Run Feature Based Molecular Networking from MZMine2 in GNPS - Under Construction
+3. Run Feature Based Molecular Networking from MZMine2 in GNPS (Under Construction)

 ## Required Software Installs